How To Make Kawakawa Balm

 - Return to heat and add beeswax and mix occasionally.
 Once the beeswax has turned liquid and mixed through, we are ready to jar.
 Note if you wish to add an essential oil for scent or for therapeutic benefit, add this now and mix thoroughly.
 (We use mānuka oil because of its anti-bacterial benefit.)

 - Use the funnel to fill your empty jars and leave in the jars with lids on to set overnight.

 How do you collect kawakawa sustainably and in accordance with tikanga?

 We do a karakia before harvesting.
 Carefully cut the branches with sharp secateurs or a knife, being careful not to tear the plant.
 We only take as much as we will use, without damaging the plant.
 Harvest only from north-facing plants because they get the most sunlight so they grow back faster.
 Only take a small quantity from any one plant so that the plant as a whole does not become stressed.
 Look for fresh leaves.
 A mid-point between extra-glossy and matt and wan is best.
 See if the dark green colour shines through the leaf!
 Often leaves have been nibbled by the looper caterpillar.
 Try another bush - don’t lose heart!
 If it is growing in a certain area, there will be others around.

 How do you use kawakawa balm?

-Kawakawa balm is great for:
+Our multi-purpose Kawakawa balm is available online.

 - Choosing a selection results in a full page refresh.